milafilip/shinra/README.md

 Command line client for twitch.

 ## Prerequisites
-1. Node v11.4.0
+1. Node v11.4.0 or greater
-2. Yarn v1.12.3 (you can use npm, but instructions below use yarn)
+2. Yarn v1.12.3 or greater (you can use npm, but instructions below use yarn)

 ## Installation
 1.  `yarn install`